 - Close the pressure cooker and cook for 4 whistles.
 Let the pressure get released naturally.

 - Once the pressure is naturally released, take out the boiled masoor dal and keep aside.
+Take out the dry fermented fishes and keep aside.
 Take out the boiled veggies and discard the water.

-- In a large vessel, take soaked dry fermented fish and discard the water.
-Take boiled chillies from the veggies and add to fish and mash these two thing together very firmly.
+- In a large vessel, take boiled fermented fish and boiled chillies from the veggies.
+Mash these two thing together very firmly.

 - Add boiled beans to it and mash well.